 Child Rights Governance

-To demonstrate that child rights are applicable in the local context, Save the Children works with the Government of Pakistan, civil society organisations and other stakeholders at national, provincial and district levels to improve their knowledge, capacity and accountability for realising child rights as well as to generate empirical evidence to support lobbying for better policies.
-In this process, Save the Children endeavours to institutionalise its knowledge and expertise on child rights in Pakistan and support its partners in organisational development with a rights perspective.
+In collaboration with Child Rights Movement (alliance of civil society organizations working for promotion and protection of child rights), Save the Children is pursuing the implementation of United Nation Convention on the Rights of the Child, its optional protocols and Universal Periodic Review recommendations.
+To demonstrate that child rights are applicable in the local context, Save the Children works with the Government of Pakistan, civil society organizations, networks / alliances, academia, media, children and other stakeholders at national, provincial and district levels to improve their knowledge, capacity and accountability for realizing child rights as well as to generate empirical evidence to support lobbying for better policies and mechanisms for children.